J3FFR3Y-E-K/The-Best-Planner/README.md

 4/27 Norke: Added github actions so the scraper runs every 3 hours. added more pages to scrape

 4/28 Ian: Updated all current files and added missing ones for first draft of final code

+4/29 Ian: Made small adjustments and added the script to import engage events scraped into the database.
+Also uploaded test case document